-The Bucs announced late Monday night that Winslow had been traded to the Seattle Seahawks for a seventh-round draft pick in 2013 (that can rise to a sixth-round pick if Winslow meets certain playing-time and statistical requirements in Seattle) and they quickly turned around and signed veteran Dallas Clark to replace him.
+The Bucs announced late Monday night that Winslow had been traded to the Seattle Seahawks for an undisclosed draft pick in 2013 and they quickly turned around and signed veteran Dallas Clark to replace him.

 The move came after Winslow broke the news to Sirius XM NFL Radio on Monday morning that coach Greg Schiano had said the Bucs wanted to trade him.
 Winslow said Schiano expressed unhappiness that he wasn’t taking part in offseason workouts with his teammates.

-Although the Bucs only got a late-round pick for Winslow, it’s a still victory that the Bucs were able to get anything for a player who probably would have been released if no one offered anything in trade.
+Although it’s likely they got a late-round pick for Winslow, it’s a victory that the Bucs were able to get anything for a player who probably would have been released if no one offered anything in trade.
 Schiano is in the process of cleaning up Tampa Bay’s locker room and Winslow follows safety Tanard Jackson, who previously was released, as another player that didn’t fit the team’s new personality.

 Clark may be a better fit in the locker room and he and Winslow might be an even exchange on the field at this point in their careers.
 Winslow had 218 catches for 2,377 yards and five touchdowns in three seasons with the Bucs.
 Winslow never missed a game in that span, but missed lots of practice time.

 Clark may be on the downside of his career, but he may be a better fit in Schiano’s system.
 Clark spent the past nine seasons with Indianapolis.
 He started 111 of 114 career games, while catching 427 passes for 4,887 yards and 46 touchdowns.